miftahDB/miftahdb/README.md

 ### `Backup`

-Backups the database to a file.
+Backups the database to a file asynchronously.

 - **Parameters**:
   - `path`: The path to where the backup should be saved.